NinnessOtu/writeups/SECDOJO/Temple.md

 Upon decoding the base64-encoded section, we reveal the following command: **`echo "persistence"`**

-However, our primary focus isn't to delve deeply into this discovery.
-Our initial objective revolves around tracing the intruder's entry point.
-To achieve this, we will prioritize the first event among the six hits, based on the timestamp.
-Specifically, we will examine the scheduled task created by "**john**" on the **Bastion** host and track the associated **logonID** to ascertain john's activities on the **Bastion** host leading up to the creation of the scheduled task.
+However, Our main goal is to trace how the intruder initially got into the network.
+We'll start by focusing on the earliest event from the six hits based on the timestamp.
+Specifically, we’ll look at the scheduled task created by "john" on the Bastion host and track the logonID to understand john’s activities on the Bastion host before the task was created.

 ```yaml
 Query : (winlog.logon.id : 0x8a11df) OR (winlog.event_data.LogonId : 0x8a11df)